jpclipffel/m42pl-core/README.md

 * **Meta**: Control the pipeline behaviour and parameters.
 As many as needed per pipeline.

-Having a single generating command per pipeline may looks limitating; But M42PL supports **sub-pipelines**:
+Having a single generating command per pipeline may looks limitating, but M42PL supports **sub-pipelines**:

 ```
-| read 'list_of_urls.txt'
+| readfile 'list_of_urls.txt'
 | foreach [
-    | wget url
+    | url url
     | fields response.content
 ]
 | output